AugustCzy/August_Protfolio/README.md

 Data sceice projects

 # Project 1: Kaggle Competition: IEEE-CIS Fraud Detection
-A Kaggle competition that focuses on identify the frud transaction given featrues like transaction amount, time, devices, ect..
+A Kaggle competition that focuses on identify the fraud transaction given features like transaction amount, time, devices, etc...

 * Conducted exploratory data visualization to view behaviors of half a million transactions by seaborn and plt in python
 * Implemented feature engineering to create 90+ new features based on the original dataset to boost the efficiency of machine learning models